 The U.S. Conference of Catholic Bishops filed an amicus brief at the Supreme Court supporting a pro-choice labor union in a dispute over mandatory union fees.

 The case is wrought with peril for the bishops, as it places the Church’s historic support for organized labor in direct tension with its opposition to abortion.

 The case, Janus v.
 American Federation of State, County, and Municipal Employees (AFSCME), is the latest challenge to a 1977 Supreme Court precedent called Abood v.
-Detroit, which allows public union bosses to collect “fair-share fees” from non-members for collective bargaining and dispute resolution.
+Detroit Board of Education, which allows public union bosses to collect “fair-share fees” from non-members for collective bargaining and dispute resolution.

 Some non-members oppose this arrangement, arguing coerced fees violate their First Amendment rights to free speech and association.
 Judicial conservatives tend to agree, though progressives see the argument as a stalking horse for the anti-union agenda.

 The high court heard a challenge to Abood in 2016 and appeared ready to declare fair-share fees unconstitutional, but Justice Antonin Scalia died shortly after the arguments, depriving the majority of its crucial fifth vote.
 Without Scalia, the justices split four to four on the decision.
 When the Court is evenly divided, the judgement of the lower court is automatically upheld.

 Justice Neil Gorsuch’s April 2017 confirmation returned the Court to its full complement of nine, and the justices agreed to hear another challenge to fair-share fees just months later.